 We had to be at the dock by 7:00 AM and the boat was scheduled to disembark at 7:30 AM.

-From Kaanapali, it was only about a 30-minute drive to get there, and honestly, these early mornings weren’t that hard as we still were adjusting to the time zone change.
+From Kaanapali, it was only about a 30-minute drive to get there.
+And honestly, these early mornings weren’t that hard as we still were adjusting to the time zone change!

-We still had plenty of breakfast snacks and brought those, but Four Winds Maui also offered a light breakfast on the boat.
+We still had plenty of breakfast snacks and brought those.
+But Four Winds Maui also offered a light breakfast on the boat.

-But the crew made it all seem totally do-able and once we were at the crater we were all excited to get in the water and explore!
+By the time we got to the crater, we were all excited to get in the water and explore!

 - Maalaea Beach